*This is a guest post by Kelsey Henry from Positively Delighted!*

 This will be very important for managing your rewards and e-coupons.
 Many grocery stores give out e-coupons for free products.
 For example, Kroger has a free product coupon every Friday.

-Next, let’s talk about rebate apps.
-These are apps that give you money back for buying specific products and submitting receipts.
-My favorites are:
+Rebate Apps are apps that give you money back for buying specific products and submitting receipts.

 Cash back specific items for grocery, household, medicine, apparel, alcohol, etc.